renoise/tools/Tools/com.renoise.SliceMate.xrnx/README.md

 * From the Renoise Tools menu > SliceMate
 * From the supplied MIDI and keyboard shortcuts (search for 'SliceMate')

-### How to use
+### How to slice a sample

-* Load up some (long) sample and enter it into the pattern
+1. Load up some (long) sample and enter it into the pattern
-* Position the cursor somewhere in the 'trail' and hit slice
+2. Position the cursor somewhere in the 'note trail'
+3. Check the SliceMate status panel - tells us if the sample is valid
+4. If the sample is invalid, a warning appears (click for solution)
+5. Else, we are able to slice the sample.
+Hit **"Slice at Cursor"**
-* If sample settings are compatible, a new slice/note is inserted
+6. If sample settings are compatible, a new slice/note is inserted
+7. Move cursor somewhere else, repeat and rinse

+### How to slice a phrase

+1. Load an instrument which contains one or more phrases
+2. Enter a note somewhere in the pattern.
+3. Enter a Zxx command for the note, or ensure that "Prg" mode is enabled
+4. Position the cursor somewhere in the 'note trail'
+5. If we are unable to slice, a warning appears (click for solution).
+6. Else, we are able to slice the sample.
+Hit **"Slice at Cursor"**
+7. If sample settings are compatible, a new note is inserted
-* Move cursor somewhere else, repeat and rinse
+8. Move cursor somewhere else, repeat and rinse

 ## The user interface

 The user interface is organized into a number of panels:

-### Status/options panel
+### Status panel

-The topmost part is showing the current instrument name:
+The topmost part is displaying the current status

 * Instrument name: show the name of the detected instrument (if any)
 * Warning triangle: shown if the tool has detected any problems.